top of page

 Bedroom seating nook with daybed, round table, wood flooring, framed artwork and built-in wardrobe

-A multipurpose recreational room on the upper story is anchored by a table tennis setup and flanked by an integrated kitchenette, cozy reading nooks and an aquarium.
-This space blurs the boundary between leisure and utility and offers a tucked-away hub for family bonding and relaxation.
+A multipurpose recreational room on the upper storey acts as a lively family hub.
+Anchored by a table tennis setup and flanked by an integrated kitchenette, cozy reading nooks and an aquarium, this space blurs the boundary between leisure and utility and offers a tucked-away hub for family bonding and relaxation.

 Bedroom with upholstered bed, herringbone wooden floor, bedside table and abstract wall painting